Asdergh/EEG_reserch/README.md

 ## About the project
 In this project i present networks for neuro data analization.
 The main perpose of this project was to get accurate EEg to 3d BOLD FMRI-like scence approch based on 3d CNN GAN-like models.
 Above you can see results of modeling (on the right side) and related data from true data distribution (on the left side).
 ![brain_samples](https://github.com/user-attachments/assets/3534d805-4533-48b8-9de7-7cb8387772db)
 Also in this project you will find attempts to reconstruct images that was shown to the test subjects during the EEG-FMRI scanning.
-On image above you find images from cifar10 dataset that was recoverd from test subjects visual cortex recordings during the tests
+On images above you will find images from cifar10 dataset that was recoverd from test subjects visual cortex recordings during the tests
 ![image](https://github.com/user-attachments/assets/67f0a919-81c3-41b9-9f46-bd6000ba5a26)